aaronrucker990/vpn-config-and-observ/README.md

 Section 1

-Generating your Virtual Machine in Microsoft Azure
+Generating your Virtual Machine within Microsoft Azure

 1. Create a text file or note pad to keep track of your information.
 2. Browse to https://whatismyipaddress.com/ and take note of your IP Address